WHAT IS A NATURAL RESOURCE CENTER?

 The Arkansas Headwaters Recreation Area (“AHRA”) headquarters is located in downtown Salida on Sackett Ave across the street from the SteamPlant.
 This facility includes employees from both Colorado Parks and Wildlife and the Bureau of Land Management.
 The City of Salida obtained most of this land in 1990 with the purpose of attracting this headquarters facility.
 The State entered into a 99-year lease for the property at that time and constructed the improvements on the site.

-As part of the negotiations for attracting the state to construct new offices for Parks and Wildlife at the NRC, they have requested title to the downtown property.
+Several years ago, as part of the negotiations for attracting the state to construct new offices for Parks and Wildlife at the NRC, CPW requested title to the downtown property.
 A more complete explanation of the background of the property and possibilities for disposition is available in this January 22, 2013 memo to City Council re: AHRA.

 WHAT CAN BE DEVELOPED ON THE SITE?